-If you work in enterprise tech, you've probably seen the name Moveworks pop up.
-It's an AI assistant platform that's been getting a lot of attention, especially after its huge $2.85 billion acquisition by ServiceNow.
-Built for large companies, Moveworks wants to be the main copilot for employees, helping them track down info and automate tasks across different departments like IT, HR, and finance.
+If you work in enterprise tech, you've probably come across Moveworks.
+It's an AI assistant platform that gained significant attention, especially after its $2.85 billion acquisition by ServiceNow, which completed in December 2025.
+Moveworks, now part of ServiceNow, is positioned as an AI assistant for the entire workforce, helping employees find information and automate tasks across IT, HR, and finance.

-But with all the hype, it can be hard to tell what it actually does and whether it’s a good fit for your team.
-This post is a straight-up look at the Moveworks platform.
-We'll break down how it works, its main features, what we know about the price, and what that big ServiceNow deal really means for anyone looking into it.
+This post takes a direct look at the platform.
+We'll cover how it works, its main features, what is and isn't publicly known about the price, and what the ServiceNow deal means for anyone evaluating it today.

 How does the Moveworks AI assistant work?

-At its heart, Moveworks is a universal AI copilot.
-It’s built to understand what an employee needs and then automatically handle the request by plugging into all the different business apps a company uses, like Workday, Salesforce, or SharePoint.
+At its core, Moveworks is a universal AI assistant.
+It's designed to understand what an employee needs and then automatically handle the request by connecting to the business applications the company already uses, like Workday, Salesforce, and SharePoint.

 A closer look at Moveworks' core features

-The Moveworks platform isn't just one tool; it's a full suite designed to help you build and manage an AI support system for your whole company that goes way beyond a simple chatbot.
+The Moveworks platform isn't a single tool; it's a suite designed to help organizations build and manage an AI support system for their entire workforce, going well beyond a simple chatbot.

 The agentic reasoning engine